-You don’t need to use any third party software, just plug your SD Card into a Card Reader or any USB which can help you to make your SD Card readable on a windows system.
+You don’t need to use any third-party software, just plug your SD Card into a Card Reader or any USB which can help you to make your SD Card readable on a windows system.

-2 Type Diskpart and Hit Enter key.
+Step 2.
+Type Diskpart and Hit Enter key

 Diskpart is a windows command that uses for creating disk partition.

-4 Type Select disk # and hit Enter key.
 Locate your SD Card on the list carefully.
 See in the screenshot, There are 2 disks showing in the list, Disk 0 is the Hard Drive containing 465GB of storage and Disk1 is an SD Card of 3.7GB.

 I am going to choose Disk 1 because I am using a 4GB of Memory card, Identify your disk by size and type the disk number.

-5 Type clean and hit Enter Key.
 This command will clear all bad sectors from your SD Card.

-6 Type create partition primary and hit Enter key.
 This command will create a new partition on SD Card.

-7 Type active and hit Enter key.
 This command will make the newly created Partition active.

-9 Type exit and hit Enter Key.
 Now you’re all done!
 Close the command prompt and check your SD Card is formatted successfully.